FCC-Alumni/alumni-network/CONTRIBUTING.md

 $ npm run setup
 ```
 - Please note that this may take several minutes.
 All of the server side dependencies are installed at the root level, while all of the client's dependencies are installed in `alumni-network/client`.
+- All dependencies are installed in a Docker container to prevent issues with non-Linux systems.
 - Should you ever need to install dependencies, please be sure to install them in the appropriate directory.
+- before installing new dependencies you should start a shell session in docker with `docker run -it -v "$PWD":/app/ -w /app/ node:8.1.3 bash`
-- `npm install` can also be run in each independently in each directory should you ever need to clear either `node_modules` folder.
+- `npm setup` can also be run again should you ever need to clear or fix either `node_modules` folder.

 **Secrets and API keys:**
 - This project utilizes a few APIs, but only one is absolutely crucial for the app to run: GitHub.
 Since user authentication is based on a `PassportJS` GitHub strategy, you must have a GitHub ID and a GitHub secret for the app to run, otherwise you will be unable to login.